 Modify your decorating.
 Since you can’t change the carpet, get an area rug.
 Painting the walls is often out, so add color in other ways.
 Just because there are rules you must abide by does not mean that customization is impossible - you just need to be a little more inventive.

 Work in zones.
 Use screens, bookshelves, or other furniture to split your space up into different “rooms.”
 Dividing your apartment into functional areas will make it feel less like a dorm and more like a home.

 Craft an entryway.
-Create a drop spot for coats, scarves, keys, and other items you carry that leads into the rest of your apartment.
+Create a drop zone for coats, scarves, keys, and other items you carry that leads to the rest of your apartment.
 Maybe even include some sentimental decorations or a serving cart for drinks.
 This will make it feel like a welcome retreat.

 Organizing & Outfitting Small Rooms

 Dorms and apartments aren’t the only places you are greeted by a serious shortage of square footage.
 You may be living in the house of your dreams and everything is lovely… but the kitchen is tiny.
 Or your kids’ toys are spilling over into the rest of the house and you desperately want to get them under control.

 Here are some storage solutions and decorating suggestions for the smaller rooms in your home.